Julian Tuwim

-Julian Tuwim (13 September 1894 – 27 December 1953), known also under the pseudonym "Oldlen" as a lyricist, was a Polish poet, born in Łódź, then part of the Russian Partition.
+Julian Tuwim (13 September 1894 – 27 December 1953), known also under the pseudonym Oldlen as a lyricist, was a Jewish-Polish poet, born in Łódź, then part of the Russian Partition.
 He was educated in Łódź and in Warsaw where he studied law and philosophy at Warsaw University.
 After Poland's return to independence in 1918, Tuwim co-founded the Skamander group of experimental poets with Antoni Słonimski and Jarosław Iwaszkiewicz.
 He was a major figure in Polish literature, admired also for his contribution to children's literature.
 He was a recipient of the prestigious Golden Laurel of the Polish Academy of Literature in 1935.

 Life and work

 Tuwim was born into a family of assimilated Jews.
 The surname comes from the Hebrew tovim (טובים) meaning "good ones".
 His parents, Izydor and Adela, provided Julian with a comfortable middle-class upbringing.
 He was not a particularly diligent student and had to repeat the sixth grade.
 In 1905 the family had to flee from Łódź to Wrocław (Breslau) in order to escape possible repercussions following Izydor's involvement in the Revolution of 1905.

 Initially, Tuwim's poetry, even more than that of the other Skamandrites, represented a decisive break with turn-of-the-20th-century mannerism.
 It was characterized by an expression of vitality, optimism, in praise of urban life.
 His poems celebrated everyday life in the city, with its triviality and vulgarity.
 Tuwim often used vernacular language in his work, along with slang as well as poetic dialogue.

 His collections Czyhanie na Boga ("In Lurking for God"; 1918), Sokrates tańczący ("Dancing Socrates"; 1920), Siódma jesień ("Seventh Autumn"; 1922), and Wierszy tom czwarty ("Poems, Volume Four"; 1923) are typical of his early work.
 In his later collections – Słowa we krwi ("Words in the Blood"; 1926), Rzecz Czarnoleska ("The Czarnolas Matter"; 1929), Biblia cygańska ("The Gypsy Bible"; 1933) and Treść gorejąca ("A Burning Matter"; 1933) – Tuwim became restless and bitter, and wrote with fervour and vehemence about the emptiness of urban existence.
 He also drew more heavily from the romantic and classicist traditions, while perfecting his form and style, and becoming a virtuoso wordsmith.

 From the very beginning and throughout his artistic career, Tuwim was satirically inclined.
 He supplied sketches and monologues to numerous cabarets.
 In his poetry and articles, he derided obscurantism and bureaucracy as well as militaristic and nationalistic trends in politics.
 His burlesque Bal w Operze ("The Ball at the Opera"; 1936) is regarded as his best satirical poem.